Motorcycle speedway: Poland

 Speedway is one of the most popular sports in Poland and is governed by the Main Commission for Speedway Sport (Główna Komisja Sportu Żużlowego, GKSŻ) which is a part of the Polish Motor Union Polski Związek Motorowy (PZM).
 The PZM is a member of the FIM and the Union Européenne de Motocyclisme (UEM).

 The Polish Extraleague has the highest average attendances for any sport in Poland.
 The first speedway meetings in Poland were held in the 1930s and league racing began in 1948.

 There are three championships in Poland: individual (IMP), pairs (MPPK) and team (the DMP consisting of three leagues).
 The Junior under-21 championships also has three competitions: individual (MIMP), pairs (MMPPK) and team (MDMP).
 There are three leagues: Extraleague, First League and Second League.
 In the 2022 season, the Extraleague and First League had eight teams competing and the Second League had seven teams.
-The GKSŻ organizes the Golden Helmet, Silver Helmet (Under-21) and Bronze Helmet (Under-19) competitions.
-Individual meetings such as the Criterium of Polish Speedway League Aces – Mieczysław Połukard Memorial, Alfred Smoczyk Memorial and Edward Jancarz Memorial are also popular.
+The GKSŻ organizes the Golden Helmet (Jerzy Szczakiel Memorial), Silver Helmet (Under-21) and Bronze Helmet (Under-19) competitions.
+Individual meetings such as the Criterium of Polish Speedway League Aces – Mieczysław Połukard Memorial, Alfred Smoczyk Memorial, Edward Jancarz Memorial, Jerzy Szczakiel Memorial and Individual international championship of the Ekstraliga named after Zenon Plech are also popular.

 The Polish National team are the final champions of the now-defunct Speedway World Cup, having won the competition eight times in all.
-Poland has produced three Individual World Champions, Jerzy Szczakiel in 1973, Tomasz Gollob in 2010 and Bartosz Zmarzlik in 2019 and 2020.
+Poland has produced three Individual World Champions, Jerzy Szczakiel in 1973, Tomasz Gollob in 2010 and Bartosz Zmarzlik in 2019, 2020, 2022, 2023 and 2024.
 The Polish junior team won the Under-21 World Championship in 2005 and 2006 and since 2003 four Polish juniors have won the Under-21 Individual World Championship.
 In total, seven Polish riders have been World Champions at Under-21 level.